cossacklabs/product-docs/acra/acra-in-depth/architecture/acraserver.md

 AcraServer is your the main choice if you'd like to encrypt data "transparently on-a-fly" between your app and SQL database.

-Refer to [Configuring and maintaining](/acra/configuring-maintaining/) to learn how configure AcraServer.
+Refer to [Integrating AcraServer into infrastructure](/acra/guides/integrating-acra-server-into-infrastructure/) to learn how configure AcraServer.

 ## What AcraServer does